EricRoche/datasync/README.md

 The Socrata University Class: [Socrata Introduction to Integration](http://socrata.wistia.com/medias/q4pwut6s56)

 ### Standard Jobs
 Standard jobs can be set up to take a CSV data file from a local machine or networked folder and publish it to a specific dataset.
-A job can be automated easily using the Windows Task Scheduler or similar tool to run the job at specified intervals (i.e. once per day).
+A job can be automated easily using the Windows Task Scheduler, Cron, or a similar tool to run the job at specified intervals (i.e. once per day).
 ![standard job tab](http://i.imgur.com/byN0ibq.png?1)

 ### Port Jobs